exonum/exonum-doc/src/index.md

 !!! tip
-    See [the anchoring][anchoring] and [configuration update][config] services for the examples of real-world Exonum services, and [the cryptocurrency tutorial][tutorial] for an example how to use the light client library.
+    See [the anchoring][anchoring] and [configuration update][config] services for the examples of real-world Exonum services, and [the cryptocurrency tutorial][tutorial-advanced] for an example how to use the light client library.

 ### Specifications